zumba/cloudfront-loggly-uploader/README.md

 ## Running

-Utility was meant to be run in two ways: Either single use, or as a daemon.
+Utility can be ran either in batch or daemon mode.

-For single use just run:
+To run in batch mode (runs once and exits after processing all files in bucket):

 ```shell
 cloudfront-loggly-uploader -configFile cloudfront-loggly-uploader.conf.yaml